School Hours: 9:00 a.m. - 2:45 p.m.

 A day at school for T-W-Th students will begin with prayer, pledge of allegiance, and a bible lesson in the Student Center.
 The focus on T-W-Th is core academics.
 Teachers will teach on the three days and allow students time in class to work on their lessons.
 The goal is to accomplish all work for the week on T-W-Th at school.
 Students that do not complete work at school may have homework in the evening.
 Math and reading assignments will most likely require some additional work.
 All homework is due the following day of school.
 Most students will have at least one-one hour study hall during the school day, depending on their course load.

 T-W-Th Lesson Overview: Teachers will post on their teacher/student Web site an overview of the lessons for each week.
-Parents should review the lessons and have the student print the lesson for their binder.
+Parents should review the lessons and have the student print the lesson for their homework folder.
 Students in grades 6-12 move into a more traditional school curriculum with textbooks, quizzes, tests, and reports.
-We offer study hall every period, if a student has a gap in their schedule.

 Fitness and Health